 Is the clinic, for example, recording pregnancies or live births, success per cycle, per patient, per embryo transfer or even per embryo transferred.
 Are you comparing the results for the same type of treatment?
 Are the results verified by the HFEA?
 It’s also important to think about the selection of patients – including their age and ovarian reserve.
 Many clinics will turn away older women or those with low egg reserves (factors which affect success rates), but we do not apply criteria like these.

 We are proud of our results and try to make it as easy as possible for you to understand and evaluate what we achieve.
 Our results are verified by the HFEA and even though we do not use selection criteria to choose our patients, we achieve success rates equivalent to or better than the national average across every age group.
 [Link to success rates]

 If you are struggling to make sense of the data, it may be reassuring to know that the HFEA advises that most clinics are broadly as successful as each other, and differences between success rates are usually down to the types of patients treated.
 Once you have established that the clinics you are considering have success rates in line with the national average – the key is finding the one that offers treatments that suit you as an individual and will put your health and wellbeing first.

 What are the costs?

-Lastly, we understand that when it comes to fertility time is of the essence, so if you decide to see us you can do so right away; we do not have waiting lists.
-At our clinic you do not have to wait at all, we will simply work within your natural menstrual cycle.
-This means that most women are able to start treatment as soon as their next cycle!
+We understand that when it comes to your fertility, time is of the essence.
+We do not have waiting lists and can see you whenever you are ready.
+We will simply work with your natural menstrual cycle and most women are able to start treatment as soon as their next cycle.

 If you’d like to see one of our consultants, just give us a call on 0333 240 7300 or come along to a free open evening.